Pinecone Vector Store

 Configuration

-You must configure your Pinecone API key, environment, index name, and embedding dimension in application.properties
+You must configure your Pinecone API key, environment, index name, and embedding dimension in application.properties.

 quarkus.langchain4j.pinecone.api-key=your-api-key